zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md

 **Note:**

--   Resize the data disks that are attached to an instance only when the instance is in the **Running** or **Stopped** status. **You must restart the instance in the ECS console to apply the changes.
-This action causes your instance to stop working and may cause your business to be interrupted, so please proceed with caution.**
+-   Resize the data disks that are attached to an instance only when the instance is in the **Running** or **Stopped** status.
+You must restart the instance in the ECS console to apply the changes.
+This action causes your instance to stop working and may cause your business to be interrupted, so please proceed with caution.
 -   We recommend that you manually create a snapshot to back up your data before resizing your data disk.
 -   You can resize a data disk when the data disk is either in the **Available** status or in the **In Use** status.
--   If you have renewed a Subscription ECS instance for configration downgrade \( [Renew for configuration downgrade](../../../../intl.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#) \), during its current billing cycle, you cannot resize the attached Subscription cloud disks, including its data or system disks.
+-   If you have renewed a Subscription ECS instance for configration downgrade \([renew for configuration downgrade](../../../../reseller.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#) \), during its current billing cycle, you cannot resize the attached Subscription cloud disks, including its data or system disks.
 -   If a snapshot is being created for a data disk, you cannot resize the data disk.
 -   You can resize data disks, but not system disks or local disks.